-This scheme is to reward staff actively engaged in eligible social care roles during the relevant time period of 15 March to 31 May 2020.
+This scheme is to reward staff employed in eligible social care roles during the relevant time period of 15 March to 31 May 2020.
 An eligible worker must have been employed, or engaged to work as an agency care workers, in a relevant care service for all, or part of, this time period.
 There is no minimum period specified.
 There are particular criteria for agency nurses outlined below.

-Staff who have worked from home for this time period will not receive the payment, for example Personal Assistants providing support remotely.
+Staff in eligible roles who have worked from home for this time period will receive the payment, for example Personal Assistants providing support remotely.

-Staff who have been redeployed from an eligible role into a job role which is not included in the scheme, and who have not worked in the eligible role for any part of the relevant time period, will not receive the payment as their substantive role is eligible.
+Staff who have been redeployed from an eligible role into a job role which is not included in the scheme will receive the payment as their substantive role is eligible.

 Staff who have been redeployed into a role which is eligible and who have worked for part or all of the relevant time period will receive the payment.

 The term ‘redeployment’ is applicable whether this was a formal or informal arrangement.

 Further details on eligible staff roles